avanikawa/docs_haptik/docs/bot-builder/basic/bot-prompt-trigger.md

 ## Bot Prompt using _prompt()_

-You can use the `prompt()` to display the bot prompt trigger.
-Add the method in the `HTML` page.
+Bot Prompts can also be added using the `prompt()` function while integrating the Haptik SDK.
+You can add the method in the `HTML` page as shown below in the example.

+`prompt(title, userMessage)`

 The method will allow you to trigger the Bot Prompt on various custom events.

-`prompt(title, userMessage)`

 **Params:**